 So frugal – maybe not so much, but it’s make ahead and if you’re going out to a concert or event this Christmas season, just invite everyone over for dessert and coffee rather than hitting a restaurant after – that can really justify the cost.
 And while you’re at it, and maybe put a wee shot of that Amaretto in the coffee!

 If you’re like me and know you’ve hit the mark when people make little “happy” noises when they eat, White Chocolate Raspberry Bread Pudding with White Chocolate Amaretto Sauce will do the trick!
 Of course, if you don’t care for Amaretto, try something else – Framboise, Frangelico, Orange Schnapps (really!) or anything that goes with Raspberries – or no alcohol at all if you prefer.

 This recipe was originally poached from The Palace in New Orleans, featured in Bon Appetit.
-I’ve been making it for years with a few adjustments (I have a comment on the Epicurious site from 2006 – “a cook from Minneapolis” and had already made it several times) – I think it deserves a place in your recipe box, too!
+I’ve been making it for years with a few adjustments and I think it deserves a place in your recipe box, too!

 White Chocolate Bread Pudding with Amaretto White Chocolate Sauce

 - 8 to 10 ounces French bread, crust removed, cut into 1-inch pieces

 - 3 1/2 cups whipping cream, divided, 3 cups for the pudding, 1/2 cup for the sauce